awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-general.md

    + Install or upgrade and configure the AWS CLI\.
    + Create an IAM instance profile and a service role\.

-   For more information, see [Authentication and Access Control for AWS CodeDeploy](auth-and-access-control.md)\.
+   For more information, see [Identity and Access Management for AWS CodeDeploy](security-iam.md)\.

 1. Confirm you are using AWS CLI version 1\.6\.1 or later\.
 To check the version you have installed, call aws \-\-version\.